-QPR have failed in their bid to sign Brazilian striker
+QPR thwarted in bid to sign Brazilian striker Henrique

 Henrique had spoken to new QPR manager Mark Hughes about joining from Sao Paulo on a reported 18-month loan deal, with a permanent transfer option.